 - 4 T. unsalted butter

 - 1 cup high-quality Gluten-Free flour.
 Finding the right mix is integral to the churro quality.
-Any blend of brown and regular rice flours, sorghum flour, and quinoa flours tends to work the best.
+Any blend of brown and regular rice flour, sorghum flour, and quinoa flour tends to work the best.
 Only use mixes that come pre-mixed with xanthan gum.
-Our favorite is Krusteaz Gluten-Free All Purpose Flour.
+Our favorite is Krusteaz Gluten-Free All-Purpose Flour.

 - ¾ t. salt

 - To start your GF churro dough, combine the water and butter in a medium saucepan and bring to a rolling boil over medium heat.
 When the butter has completely melted, add the GF flour and salt.
 Stir until there are no clumps of flour left and it resembles a ball.
 Take off the heat.

 - Transfer the warm dough to a stand mixer or large bowl.
 Mix the dough by hand or with a paddle attachment on low speed to allow the dough to cool.
 Mix the egg and vanilla in a separate bowl and slowly increase the speed of the mixer while adding in the egg and vanilla mixture.
 Mix while stopping to scrape the sides of the bowl with a spatula until the dough forms a ball with a smooth, Play-Doh-like consistency.
 Let the dough chill in the fridge for about 10 minutes or keep it in the fridge in a sealed container until you’re ready to fry your churros.